Building-Energy-Modeling/Building-Modeling/README.md

 Black-box thermal dynamic models differ mainly in the choice of function approximator used to learn the nonlinear mapping $f(\cdot)$.
 In building thermal modeling, the input to the model is usually constructed from historical indoor temperatures, control inputs, weather variables, occupancy-related variables, and other measurable disturbances.
 Depending on how temporal dependencies are represented, black-box model structures can be broadly divided into traditional machine learning models and deep learning models.

-### Support Vector Regression

-Support Vector Regression (SVR) is one of the commonly used traditional machine learning methods for building thermal dynamics prediction.
-SVR approximates the nonlinear relationship between input features and thermal responses by mapping the original input space into a high-dimensional feature space through kernel functions.
-A typical SVR-based thermal model can be written as:

-$$
-T_{k+1} = f_{\text{SVR}}(x_k)
-$$

-where $x_k$ is the feature vector constructed from historical temperatures, HVAC control signals, weather disturbances, and occupancy-related variables, for example:

-$$
-x_k = [T_k, T_{k-1}, u_k, u_{k-1}, \omega_k, \omega_{k-1}]
-$$

-The kernel function allows SVR to capture nonlinear thermal behavior without explicitly defining the physical heat transfer process.
-Common kernel choices include radial basis function, RBF, kernels and polynomial kernels.

-SVR is suitable for small- to medium-scale datasets and often provides robust prediction performance when the amount of training data is limited.
-However, its performance depends strongly on feature engineering, kernel selection, and hyperparameter tuning.
-In addition, SVR does not naturally model long-term temporal dependencies unless lagged variables are manually included in the input feature vector.

-### Tree-based Ensemble Models

-Tree-based ensemble models, such as Random Forest, Gradient Boosting Decision Trees, XGBoost, LightGBM, and CatBoost, are widely used for black-box building thermal modeling due to their strong nonlinear fitting ability and relatively low requirement for data preprocessing.
-These models approximate the thermal dynamics function as an ensemble of decision trees:

-$$
-T_{k+1} = f_{\text{tree}}(x_k)
-$$

-where $x_k$ contains current and historical measurements of temperature, control inputs, weather conditions, internal gains, and calendar variables.

-Gradient boosting models are particularly effective because they sequentially train multiple weak learners to reduce prediction errors.
-In thermal dynamic modeling, they can capture nonlinear effects such as the influence of outdoor temperature, solar radiation, HVAC operation, and occupancy on indoor temperature evolution.

-Compared with neural networks, tree-based models are easier to train and can provide feature importance indicators, which offer a limited degree of interpretability.
-They are also effective for tabular building operation datasets.
-However, similar to SVR, temporal dynamics must usually be introduced manually through lagged features, rolling statistics, or window-based input construction.
-Their extrapolation capability is also limited when the operating condition differs significantly from the training data distribution.

 ### Multi-layer Perceptron

 Multi-layer Perceptron (MLP) is a basic feedforward neural network structure that can approximate complex nonlinear mappings between input features and thermal responses.
 An MLP-based thermal dynamic model can be expressed as: